niegowski/node-daemonize2/README.md

 emits `stopping` and then `stopped` when daemon successfully stopped.

 ### daemon.kill()
-Asynchronously kill daemon.
-Sends `SIGTERM` and then (after 2s) `SIGKILL` to daemon.
-Repeats sending `SIGKILL` every 2s untill daemon stopps (time can be changed in options).
+Kill daemon asynchronously.
+Sends `SIGTERM` and after 2s `SIGKILL` to the child if needed.
+Repeats sending `SIGKILL` every 2s untill daemon stops (interval can be changed in options).

 Emits events same as `stop()`.

 ### daemon.status()
-Synchronously returns pid for running daemon or `0` when daemon is not running.
+Synchronously returns pid for running daemon or 0 when daemon is not running.

 ### daemon.sendSignal(signal)
-Synchronously sends `signal` to daemon and returns pid of daemon or `0` when daemon is not running.
+Synchronously sends `signal` to daemon and returns pid of daemon or 0 when daemon is not running.